St. John’s provides a rich, meaningful, well-rounded education to each student in grades K-8.

 At St. John’s School, our classes combine multiple grade levels with a small student-to-teacher ratio that facilitates the positive aspects of both community learning and individual independent learning.
 Our academics emphasize a strong ELA and math core without sacrificing the other important subjects that round out a broad, quality educational experience.

-In 4th/5th grade, the literacy focus is helping students acquire the tools of our language to become great writers and effective communicators.
-Teaching U.S. History serves as the springboard for introducing poetry, art, and historical fiction from these eras.
+In 3rd-5th grade, the literacy focus is helping students acquire the tools of our language to become great writers and effective communicators.
+Teaching Ancient History and U.S. History serve as the springboard for introducing poetry, art, and historical fiction from these eras.
 Historical and fictional persons are examined with the purpose of finding character traits worthy of imitation and those which should be avoided.
 In 6th-8th grade, students dive deeper into previously studied time periods.
 Historical fiction from each period studied continues to complement the curriculum.
 Additionally, several literature classics of various genres are studied.

-In our K-1 classroom, students are introduced to math using the Bridges curriculum, which provides many hands-on activities to solidify math concepts.
-As students transition to 2nd grade, math instruction using the Saxon curriculum begins.
-Students are able to work at their own pace under direction and guidance from the teacher, and in this way, they can excel far beyond their grade level.
-Likewise, for a student who struggles with math, they can receive the one-on-one help they need without feeling pressure to hurry and finish because the class is moving on.
+In our K-2 classroom, students are introduced to math using Saxon Math 1, 2 and 3.
+The curriculum is supplemented with Montessori developed materials and fun manipulatives.
+As students transition to 3rd grade, math instruction using the Saxon Intermediate 4 textbook begins.
 Our goal is to have our 8th grade students spend their year studying algebra, so when they leave St. John’s they will be ready to take honors-level high school math.